What New Furnace Efficiency Standards Mean for You in 2023

-Did you know more than 50 percent of your home’s energy costs are associated to heating and cooling?
-That’s why it’s critical to have an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s essential to maintain an energy-efficient HVAC system.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save customers money and stimulate sustainability.
+In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and encourage sustainability.

-So, what does all of this mean for your existing furnace in 2023?
-As of this writing, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces